 Treating Slime Mold

-Because it is not really a mold turfgrass disease like rust, slime mold is good for your lawn.
+Since it is not really a mold turfgrass disease like rust, slime mold is good for your lawn.
 The only drawback to the spores is the aesthetics of it on your lawn.
 If the sight of the colorful patches offends you, simply rake it up off the blades of grass.
 You can also wipe it off with a broom or just mow over the afflicted blades.

 The gunk may come back if ideal conditions still exist, but it is easy to remove—although repetitious.
 Treating slime mold with a fungicide is not recommended and there are no available chemicals recommended for control of the spores.

 It is best to be adaptable and just live with the stuff.
-The spores will clear up many of the bacteria, bad fungal spores and excessive organic matter on your lawn, leading to a greener, healthier turf.
+The spores will clear up many of the bacteria, bad fungal spores, and excessive organic matter on your lawn, leading to a greener, healthier turf.